Adeas/DotnetApiDemo/README.md

 ## What is this example for?

-This project mostly shows how to implement ASP.NET Core Web API using technologies listed below:
+This project mostly shows how to implement ASP.NET Core Web API using packages listed below:
 - Microsoft.EntityFrameworkCore.SqlServer
 - Microsoft.EntityFrameworkCore.Design
 - AutoMapper.Extensions.Microsoft.DependencyInjection